 - In 2008, 180 000 reported deaths due to medical error a year among Medicare beneficiaries alone.

-Classen et al described a rate of 1 13%.
-If this - Classen et al described a rate of 1.13%.
-If this rate is applied to all registered US hospital admissions in 2013 it translates to over 400 000 deaths a year, more than four times the IOM estimate.
+Classen et al described a rate of 1.13%.
+If this rate is applied to all registered US hospital - rate is applied to all registered US hospital admissions in 2013 it translates to over 400 000 deaths a year, more than four times the IOM estimate.